un3481/wg-rc/README.md

 You need to create a WireGuard interface before connecting to any server with this client.

-In Netifrc, this requires crating an init script for the interface in folder "/etc/init.d".
+In Netifrc, this requires creating an init script for the interface in folder "/etc/init.d".

 For example, for interface "wg0", run the following command: